Programme

 4:45 pm – 6:00 pmKeynote 3Joanna Rostek (Justus-Liebig-University, Gießen, Germany): “The Value of Economic Criticism for Romantic Studies”

-Dinner, self-organized
+Dinner, self-organised

 9:00 pm Guided City Tour through Erlangen with the ‘nightwatchman’ (Meeting point: Hugenottenplatz, Kugelbrunnen)